640 South State StreetDover, Delaware 19901

 PBC causes damage to ducts in the liver that drain away fluid called bile.
-As a result, bile builds up in the liver.
+As a result bile builds up in the liver.
 This scars the liver.
 This scarring keeps the liver from working as it should.
 Over time, it causes liver failure.

-PBC is especially prevalent in middle-aged women and often strikes along with other autoimmune diseases, especially Sjögren's syndrome.
+PBC is especially common in middle-aged women.
+It often strikes along with other autoimmune diseases, especially Sjögren's syndrome.

-PBC is usually diagnosed and treated early in the disease process, which is preferable because early treatment can slow down liver scarring.
+PBC is usually diagnosed and treated early in the course of the disease.
+This is good, because early treatment can slow down liver scarring.
 It keeps liver failure from happening for a longer time.

 You may have this test if you have symptoms of PBC.
 Symptoms include:

-Jaundice, or yellowing of the skin and the whites of the eyes, and dark urine
+Yellowing of the skin and the whites of the eyes, and dark urine (jaundice)

-Dry eyes and mouth, which are symptoms of Sjögren's syndrome
+Dry eyes and mouth.
+These are symptoms of Sjögren's syndrome.

-You may also have this test if your doctors suspects that you have hepatitis, an inflammation of the liver.
+You may also have this test if your health care provider thinks you have hepatitis.
+Hepatitis is a swelling of the liver.